yeah61/Says-One-Neuron-to-Another/README.md

 The purpose of this project is to understand the underlying mathematics of neural networks.Especially,to understand how the backpropagation computes the gradient of the loss function with respect to the weights of the network for a single input–output example,and updates weights to minimize loss.

+Animal_classification is used to build a simple Neutral network to deal with simplfied data in csv format.

+Image_Classification is used to build a more complex Neutral network to deal with images.

 ## Data

 ### Zoo Dataset

 This dataset consists of 101 animals from a zoo.
 There are 16 variables with various traits to describe the animals.
 The 7 Class Types are: Mammal, Bird, Reptile, Fish, Amphibian, Bug and Invertebrate.
 The purpose for this dataset is to be able to predict the classification of the animals, based upon the variables.

-Attribute Information: (name of attribute and type of value domain)

-1.	animal_name: Unique for each instance
+Part of attribute information:

-2.	hair Boolean
+1.	hair Boolean
-3.	feathers Boolean
+2.	feathers Boolean
-4.	eggs Boolean
+3.	eggs Boolean
-5.	milk Boolean
+4.	milk Boolean
-6.	airborne Boolean
+5.	airborne Boolean
-7.	aquatic Boolean
+6.	aquatic Boolean
-8.	predator Boolean
-9.	toothed Boolean
-10.	backbone Boolean
-11.	breathes Boolean
-12.	venomous Boolean
-13.	fins Boolean
-14.	legs Numeric (set of values: {0,2,4,5,6,8})
-15.	tail Boolean
-16.	domestic Boolean
-17.	catsize Boolean
-18.	class_type Numeric (integer values in range [1,7])

 Download link: https://www.kaggle.com/uciml/zoo-animal-classification?select=zoo.csv